drimpossible/drimpossible.github.io/blog/life/reviewing_for_dummies.md

 ## Re-review process (Post-rebuttal Phase)

 Unless the paper was outright rejected or accepted, the authors will have a chance to respond to your review.
-If you have followed the guidelines above, it should make the re-review process more straightforward:
+If you have followed the guidelines above, it should make the re-review process more straightforward: (Conference/Journal)
-* If you said minor issues and they addressed your minor issues - accept.
+* If you said minor issues and they addressed your minor issues - Accept.
-* If you said major issues and they addressed all your major/minor issues - accept.
+* If you said major issues and they addressed all your major/minor issues - Accept.
-* If you said major issues and they didn't do what you asked - reject / major revisions with the outstanding issues
+* If you said major issues and they didn't do what you asked - Reject / major revisions with the outstanding issues
-* If you said major revisions and their revision showed their method was incorrect/uninteresting - reject
+* If you said major revisions and their revision showed their method was incorrect/uninteresting - Reject

 ## Handling Policy Violations